LogFlux Architecture and Data Flow

 • Zero-Knowledge Provider: We cannot access your log content

-• Data Residency: Choose between EU, US, and other regions
+• Data Residency: Choose between EU, US, CA, AU, and AP regions

 • GDPR Compliant: Right to deletion, data portability, and privacy by design